-This was then amended by President Ronald Reagan in 1988 who designated that the first Thursday in May become a day for everyone of all religions to prayer.
+This was then amended by President Ronald Reagan in 1988.
+He designated that the first Thursday in May become a day for everyone of all religions to pray.

 Giving thanks to America!

-From 1789 up until 2015 there have been 144 national calls for people to prayer, fast and give thanks for the formation of the United States.
+From 1789 up until 2015, there have been 144 national calls for people to pray, fast, and give thanks for the formation of the United States.

-Even in 2016 each of the states governors, and also governors of U.S. territories have signed similar proclamations.
+Even in 2016 each of the governors of the states, and also governors of U.S. territories have signed similar proclamations.

 What Can You Do?

-The National Day of Prayer has become a day where we reflect on the forming of the United States and how the founding fathers seeked guidance and wisdom from God.
+The National Day of Prayer has become a day where we reflect on the forming of the United States.
+And it is a time to reflect how the founding fathers sought guidance and wisdom from God.